Designers: instructions for use. Motivation, problems, solutions

 This is where the easy part of the recipe ends, and the difficult one begins:

 Give the designer tasks from their zone of proximal development.
 The difficulty here is that you need to find these tasks somewhere.
-And this is no longer a question of educating a designer, but a question of sales and a completely different article.
+And this is no longer a question of educating a designer, but a question of sales (that’s a whole different article theme).

-Make the designer see how the result of their work is being used.
+Make the designer see how the result of their work is used.

-To summarise all this, the design thrill is that the designer can “with these very hands” embody the vision – create artefacts that will change people's lives.
-If you learn to feel the thrill from this, if you manage to fit this vision into the plans of the team/client/business, then, as for me, there will be no problems with motivation.
-For me personally, of course, it is much easier than just a designer.
-Because I am not only a designer but also a product director and a company director, so when I draw pictures, they are most likely to be embodied later.
+To summarize all this, the design thrill is that the designer can — with their own hands” embody their vision, i.e. create artifacts that will change people’s lives.
+If you learn to feel the thrill from this, if you manage to fit this vision into the plans of the team/client/business, then, as for me, you’ll have no problem with motivation.
+For me personally, of course, it is much easier than for an average just a designer.
+Because I am also a product & company director.
+When I create a concept, most likely I will execute it in my work.

 Design that changes the world

-And one more thing.
-There is a phrase: "We are working to make the world a better place."
-And everything is very ambiguous with it.
-It is very difficult to believe since in most cases this is a lie because, most often, there is no special connection between what we do and how the world is changing.
-But if we allow ourselves to understand that changing lives for the better is not a sacred duty or marketing bullshit but a selfish design desire (we just love to see how the interfaces we create are used and appreciated), then it becomes clear that this is a change in the world and gratitude from it is the best fuel for the designer.
-But it is not always possible to organise this.
-I will be lying if I say that most of the time we get it.
-This is not true.
+There is this phrase: “We work to make the world a better place.”
+There’s so much ambiguity about it!
+In most cases, this is a lie as often there is no special connection between what we do and how the world is changing.
+However, if we see that changing lives for the better is not a sacred duty or marketing bullshit but a selfish design desire (we just love to see how our interfaces are used and appreciated), then it’s clear that this change is the best fuel for the designer.
+It is not always possible to make it happen, though.

-On the other hand, as a designer, we have a bunch of ways to get this fuel for ourselves.
-But for this, you need to realise that you are not designing interfaces but a product.
+On the other hand, as designers, we have a bunch of ways to get this fuel for ourselves.
+But for this, you need to realize that you are not designing interfaces but a product.
 And sell this vision to the team.
 Although in the end, you will not be called a designer but a product manager.
 I must say, this is a rather mutant path to product managers, but I like it.